 20 DuckTales episodes that never get old

-The announcement that Capcom is restoring one of its Nintendo Entertainment System classics, DuckTales, has excited gamers and re-ignited interest in the 1987-90 animated series of the same name.
+The announcement that Disney is bringing DuckTales back to television in 2017 will no doubt re-ignite interest in the 1987-90 animated series of the same name, just as Capcom’s DuckTales Remastered game did back in 2013.
 Yes, it glorified greed, but it also had heart and some impressive storytelling.
-I’ve been rewatching many of the series’ episodes on DVD lately and compiled a list of 20 outstanding adventures with plots and messages that still resonate today.
+I’ve re-wached many of the series’ episodes on DVD and compiled a list of 20 outstanding adventures with plots and messages that still resonate today.

 Of course, there are more than 20 great DuckTales episodes — it’s hard to find a truly bad one with no redeeming qualities.
 But these are the ones I find myself watching again and again with my son when I pull out the old DVDs, except for the last three on the list — they’re not yet available for home viewing.
 Perhaps if the remastered video game kindles enough new interest, Disney will get off its duck and release the remaining episodes, or just bring the whole flock to Blu-ray …

 Treasure of the Golden Suns